samboy/ChessVariantResearch/Schoolbook/README.md

 back to considering Schoolbook to be the best Capablanca opening setup I have come up with.

+# The opening

+There are about five good first moves for White:

+* `1. e4` where Black’s best reply looks to be `Ng6`
+* `1.
+Mh3` where Black’s best reply looks to be `Ni6`
+* `1.
+Ng3` where Black’s best reply looks to be `d5`
+* `1. d4` where Black’s best reply looks to be `f5`
+* `1. c3` where Black’s best reply looks to be `e5`

+Note that, back in 2009, Joker80 indicated that `1. c4` was winning
+for White, but Fairy Stockfish with Belzedar’s Capablanca NNUE file shows that `1. e4` is actually White’s best move, and that it’s not winning (it’s only +0.44 at a depth of 36 ply and seldepth of 41 ply; that’s about 0.15 a pawn better than White’s best move in standard international chess, so Schoolbook is slightly less drawish with a slightly larger advantage for White in comparison).

 # The environment

 The environment here is a Windows 10 machine using Cygwin.
 The